ketch-com/ketch-forwarder/api/dsr/v1/RestrictProcessing.md

 The `results` and `documents` are merged with any cached results from previous events.
 New documents are added and existing documents are updated.

-Once the status is set to `completed`, `cancelled` or `denied`, then no further events will be accepted.
+Once the status is set to `completed`, then no further events will be accepted.

 The `Content-Type` MUST be `application/json`.